BasThomas/basthomas.github.io/_posts/2021-09-06-auditing-objective-c-for-swift-interop.md

 Swift code), I want to start where, well, we should start: _generated interfaces_.
 Xcode allows us to, for a given Objective-C header, generate its accompanying Swift interface.
-Which at worst may be empty, and at best (already) expose your complete interface to Swift.
+Which at worst may be empty, and at best (already) exposes your complete interface to Swift.

 Near the top left of the main Xcode interface is a button called "Related Items".
 It's the button of connected squares right beneath your project name in the top